adastackio/adastack.io/README.md

 ## Local Development

-1. Clone the repository
+1. Clone the repository onto your local machine `git clone https://github.com/adastackio/adastack.io.git`

-2. Run `pnpm i` to install the dependencies.
+2. Navigate to the top level of the directory and install the site's dependencies `pnpm i`

-3. Run `pnpm dev` to start the development server and visit localhost:3000.
+3. Start the development server `pnpm dev` and visit localhost:3000.

 ## Documentation